Follow TV Tropes

 • Saturday Night Slam Masters started out being connected to Final Fight at first with Haggar being part of its roster, but it still featured a few cameos of Street Fighter characters in stage backgrounds (Chun-Li and Honda in the original; Zangief, Honda and Balrog in Ring of Destruction).
 In Street Fighter the series got small mentions, however, such as Hugo's ending in 2nd Impact namedropping some Slam Masters wrestlers as rivals for Hugo, or Zangief's Street Fighter V DLC costume "The Gief" including some references to the series in his win quotes.
 Supplemental materials for both series, however, provide much clearer canonical ties like that Birdie and Titanic Tim were close friends who eventually formed a tag team called the "500 Trillion Powers", El Stingray and El Fuerte shared a Lucha Libre mentor named Meteorito Jr., and Yoko Harmageddon, Rainbow Mika's mentor and trainer, was forced to retire after sustaining a Career-Ending Injury in the ring against Black Widow.

-• Captain Commando has no direct ties with Street Fighter, but instead to Final Fight:it takes place in a futuristic version of Metro City, a sculpt of Mike Haggar is featured in the game as an bonus item, and Ginzu the Ninja is a practitioner of Bushinryu just like Guy, and backstory material indicates his father, Gou, is Guy's successor as 40th Grandmaster.
+• Captain Commando has no direct ties with Street Fighter, but instead to Final Fight — it takes place in a futuristic version of Metro City, a sculpt of Mike Haggar is featured in the game as an bonus item, and Ginzu the Ninja is a practitioner of Bushinryu just like Guy, and backstory material indicates his father, Gou, is Guy's successor as 40th Grandmaster.
 Street Fighter IV sort of brought some minor connection through C.Viper, whose moves and techniques are copied from Captain Commando himself and she uses a powered suit that fans like to theorize is a predecessor/prototype of the Captain's armor.
-Although the Shadaloo Research website's bio on Ibuki's friend Yuta Homura implies Captain Commando exists as a video game, it is worth noting Street Fighter 6 director Takayuki Nakayama has stated in twitter that Ginzu's father Gou is Kimberly's senpai as Guy's student, so it is very possible he may show up in World Tour mode.
+Although the Shadaloo Research website's bio on Ibuki's friend Yuta Homura implies Captain Commando exists as a video game, it is worth noting Street Fighter 6 director Takayuki Nakayama also stated on Twitter that Ginzu's father Gou is Kimberly's senpai as Guy's student, leaving the door open for a World Tour appearancenote and/or further inter-title connectivity.

 • Rival Schools has Sakura appear in the first game as an unlockable Guest Fighter (with in-game lore and promotional artwork establishing Sakky as being Childhood Friends with Hinata and Natsu), and Hinata's uniform being based on Ibuki's school uniform as seen in her III ending (the implication being the two went to the same high school).
-School Life Simulator in the PlayStation port furthered this by establishing Hinata picked up her fighting skills from correspondence courses sold by Ken (thus explaining her Shotoclone credentials), whereas Chairperson has documents about Saikyo—yes, that Saikyo—she uses to train the player avatar.
+School Life Simulator in the PlayStation port furthered this by establishing Hinata picked up her fighting skills from correspondence courses sold by Ken (thus explaining her Shotoclone credentials), whereas Chairperson has documents about Saikyo (yes, that Saikyo) she uses to train the player avatar.
 In addition, it's implied that Ran may be related to Dan himself, both sharing the last name of Hibiki.
-Most of these details were dropped in Project Justice and the Hinata/Ibuki connection was ignored in Street Fighter IV when Ibuki's high school turned out to be other than Taiyo High, which plus the detail Sakura's blood type was different in Rival Schools, left people wondering if the two series were truly set in the same world.
-This all changed with Street Fighter V, first when Hinata and Tiffany made background cameos in the Kanzuki's Beach stage, then followed by Akira joining the fray in the game's fifth wave of DLC, with the producer and director directly stating both series do indeed take place in the same world.
+Most of these details were dropped in Project Justice and the Hinata/Ibuki connection was ignored in Street Fighter IV when Ibuki's high school turned out to be other than Taiyo High, which, when combined with the discrepancy of Sakura's blood type being different between series (A in SF, O in Rival Schools), left people wondering if the two series were truly set in the same world.
+This all changed with Street Fighter V, first when Hinata and Tiffany made background cameos in the Kanzuki's Beach stage, then followed by Akira joining the fray in the game's fifth wave of DLC, with the producer and director directly stating both series do indeed take place in the same world as well as Akira's Story directly acknowledging Sakura's appearance in the original Rival Schools.

-• Forgotten Worlds is not really confirmed, but heavily implied by the Final Fight character Two-P. Two-P was originally designed to resemble the Forgotten Words 2nd player character (hence his name, "Two-P" = Player Two).
-What started as a cool nod in the design has grown into the implication the two characters are one and the same, with Two.P having total amnesia of his past and having lots of littles nods to the Forgotten Worlds character like having one of his lines as his catchphrase, being good with heavy weapons and disliking earthworms and lizards (which appears as enemies in the first stages of Forgotten Worlds).
+• Forgotten Worlds is not really confirmed, but heavily implied by the Final Fight character Two-P. Two-P was originally designed to resemble the Forgotten Worlds second player character (hence his name, "Two-P" = Player Two).
+What started as a cool nod in the design has grown into the implication the two characters are one and the same, with Two-P having total amnesia of his past and having lots of little nods to the Forgotten Worlds character like having one of his lines as his catchphrase, being good with heavy weapons and disliking earthworms and lizards (which appear as enemies in the first stages of Forgotten Worlds).

-• Street Fighter V director Takayuki Nakayama has stated in the design notes of Menat that her crystal ball is "a product of a god-beast believed to have once protected the phantom desert kingdom of Alanbird".
+• Street Fighter V director Takayuki Nakayama stated in the design notes for Menat that her crystal ball is "a product of a god-beast believed to have once protected the phantom desert kingdom of Alanbird."
 Alanbird is the Japanese name of Sangypt, one of the countries in Red Earth, and the god-beast is implied to be the game's boss character Ravange/Secmeto.

 • There's also Akuma's appearance in Tekken 7.
 See below for more details.